tophatsilk/Purescript-HTML-tutorial/Chapter5.md

 [Introduction](./Introduction.md) | [Chapter 1.
 The basics.](./Chapter1.md) | [Chapter 2.
 HTML properties.](./Chapter2.md) | [Chapter 3.
 Events.](./Chapter3.md) | [Chapter 4.
 Basic data storage.](./Chapter4.md) | [Chapter 5.
 Canvas and images.](./Chapter5.md)
 # Purescript web programming basics tutorial: Halogen versus purescript HTML.
-# Chapter 5 - Canvas and images.
+# Chapter 5 - Canvas and images
 In this part we will cover the html canvas object type and how to add an image to your page.

 We will introduce several 'new' concepts: